mbernste/mbernste.github.io/_posts/2025-12-21-attention.md

 )
 ```

-Finally, code to evaluate the model:
+Lastly, below is code to evaluate the model:

 ```
 attention_model.eval()